xdong05/xdong05.github.io/_pages/home.md

 permalink: /
 ---

-**News: Our group will move to the University of Munich (LMU)!** During the next two years, we will build up a "Lehrstuhl" (chair) at LMU and we will slowly move our instruments to Munich.
-We will be looking for PhD students, sub-group leaders, postdocs, engineering/technical stuff, and an administrative assistant.
-Please contact me if you are interested.
+**We are recruiting PhD students and postdoctoral researchers in spatial ecology!** Please contact me if you are interested.
 More details to follow.